testdrivenio/flask-spa-auth/DRAFT.md

 ## Flask and Svelte Served via Jinja

-With this approach we'll build the frontend and serve the *index.html* file with Flask.
+With this approach, we'll build the frontend and serve the *index.html* file with Flask.

 Assuming, you have [Node](https://nodejs.org/en/download/package-manager/) and [npm](https://www.npmjs.com/get-npm) installed, create a new project via the official [Svelte project template](https://github.com/sveltejs/template):